 This program allows current BME undergraduate students to earn a master's degree with only one additional year of study.
 Interested engineering students should discuss the program with their adviser by the end of their junior year in order to best develop a plan for their senior year leading into their master's year.
 With adviser and departmental approval, up to six graduate-level units can be shared between the BS and MS degrees; however, the combined program still requires students to complete a minimum of 150 units in total.

 Biomedical engineering is also excellent preparation for various professional schools, particularly medical schools.
 Many students complete their premedical requirements while obtaining their BME degrees.
 Premedical preparation is not a major, but rather entails fulfilling the requirements needed for entry to medical school.
-These generally consist of one year of college level biology, chemistry, mathematics, English and one year of organic chemistry with laboratory.
-Further information can be obtained by visiting the Premedicine webpage and contacting the School of Engineering & Applied Science's Health Professions Advisor, Ron Laue: firstname.lastname@example.org.
+These generally consist of one year of college-level biology, chemistry, mathematics, English and one year of organic chemistry with laboratory.
+Further information can be obtained by visiting the Premedicine web page and contacting Ron Laue, the McKelvey School of Engineering health professions advisor, at firstname.lastname@example.org.

 We strongly encourage undergraduates to pursue laboratory or industrial research during the school year or summer break.
 Many Washington University faculty have research openings for students.